 Cal OES employees are eligible for a number of benefits and working for us is a great opportunity to join a committed team.
 Benefits include but are not limited to the following:

-Under the direction of the Program Manager I, the Disaster Assistance Programs Specialist I (DAPS I) will perform average to difficult tasks relating to the provision of federal and state disaster assistance within the Cal OES Recovery Branch.
-Works within various programs including grants management, public assistance, research analysis and documentation, and administration.
+Under the supervision of the Program Manager I (PM I), the Disaster Assistance Programs Specialist I (DAPS I) performs journey level work relating to the provision of federal and state disaster assistance within the Cal OES Recovery Branch.
+Work within various programs including grants management, public assistance, research, analysis and documentation, and administration pursuant to the federal Public Assistance Disaster Grant, federal Fire Management Assistance Grant (FMAG), California Disaster Assistance Act (CDAA) grants, and other grant programs.
+Executes assignments related to open state and federal disasters and emergency declarations and is the primary point of contact for closing assigned disaster projects and/or applications.
 Functions in a demanding and changing environment, which requires the DAPS I to act with great independence while effectively maintaining a routine workload and also regularly responding to short term tasks.
 Required to meet regulatory and internal deadlines on all assignments.
-May be required to travel on short notice, work in a Joint Field Office, and work overtime as necessary in support of Cal OES program objectives.
+May be required to travel on short notice and work overtime as necessary in support of Cal OES and JFO program objectives.

 You will find additional information about the job in the Duty Statement.